Surrender (religion): Christianity

 Surrender is also noted in Christian doctrine as one of the three columns of victorious living, or Christian victory: the Blood of the Lamb [Christ], their Testimony of the Word of God [Scriptures] and their lives, and Loving not their own lives to death; that Christ's life may be shown.

+Surrender is a major principle in Anabaptism and has been practiced for hundreds of years.
+You can see examples of this in many anabaptist groups such as the Amish, Mennonites, Bruderhof and Brethren groups in aspects of their life such as dress, possessions hospitality and other factors.

 The Christian Flag, which represents all of Christendom, has a white field, with a red Latin cross inside a blue canton.
-In conventional vexillology, a white flag is linked to surrender, a reference to the Biblical description Jesus' non-violence and surrender to God's will.
+In conventional vexillology, a white flag is linked to surrender, a reference to the Biblical description of Jesus' non-violence and surrender to God's will.

 Hinduism

 According to the Bhagavad Gita, Krishna said the following to the warrior Arjuna, who became his disciple:

 Several gurus teach their disciples the importance of surrender to God or to themselves, as part of the guru-disciple relationship.
 For example, the Sri Sai Satcharita, the biography of Sai Baba of Shirdi says that surrender to the guru is the only sadhana.

-Prem Rawat, formerly called Guru Maharaj Ji, was quoted in 1978 "But there is nothing to understand!
+Prem Rawat, formerly called Guru Maharaj Ji, was quoted in 1978, "But there is nothing to understand!
 And if there is something to understand, there is only one thing to understand, and that is to surrender!"

 Contrary to the notion of surrendering onto God, Krishna in Bhagavad Gita also advises his followers to question everything in pursuit of absolute truth.